 What students will build

-Most high school students who say they love science have never actually done science.
+Most middle or high school students who say they love science have never actually done science.
 This track walks students through the full arc of scientific work: question, hypothesis, design, evidence, communication, and presentation.

 1